currentxchange/purple-explainer/Financial-Brief.md

 # 🔵 BLUx Financial Brief

+## Tech
+WAX token (`eosio.token` contract)

 ## Utility
-BLUx is a reward given to creators that receive 1 Up on a piece of content they created.
+🔵 BLUx is a reward given to creators that receive 1 Up on a piece of content they created.
 Guardian and Changer roles can also earn BLUx.

 1 BLUx can be spent to make 1 Blu Up.
 Ups make content appear bigger on the mapp, and higher on the charts.
 BLUx is indivisible.